By General Counsel

 Here are some real life situations.
 In which of these does the law apply to you?
 In which is your qualifying broker responsible for your actions?

 The law applies to you in every one of them.
 Your qualifying broker is responsible for every one of them.
 This means there should be a sales or rental file in the office for every one.
-Any earnest money or security deposit must be turned over to the qualifying broker, and deposited into a trust account, unless a release is executed by the appropriate parties.
+Any earnest money or security deposit must be turned over to the qualifying broker and deposited into a trust account, unless a release is executed by the appropriate parties.
 The company RECAD office policy is to be followed, except where the RECAD law itself provides an exception.
-These answer apply even if you and your qualifying broker have agreed that these transactions do not have to be listed or "run through" the company.
+These answers apply even if you and your qualifying broker have agreed that these transactions do not have to be listed or "run through" the company.
 You and your broker cannot contract to waive requirements of the law.

 The law also holds real estate licensees to a higher standard when dealing in property owned by them or their family.
 This is an often overlooked feature of the license law.
 Section 34-27-36(a)(2) of the Code provides for disciplinary action when "Engaging in misrepresentation or dishonest or fraudulent acts when selling, buying, trading, or renting real property of his or her own or of a spouse or child or parent."
 To possibly lose your license, all that must be shown is that you acted dishonestly.
 No other violation of law is necessary.
 To avoid any misunderstanding of what the law is, the Commission many years ago wrote Rule 790-X-1-.03(2).
 This rule says a licensee must abide by all provisions of the law and rules in dealing in his or her own property, or that of a spouse, child, or parent.